Need Help Choosing a Website Topic?

 After all, wouldn't you love to be the one who invented FaceBook, Twitter or YouTube?

 It often seems so simple.
-Just come up with a cool idea, build a site, sell it for millions to Yahoo or Google and you'll be rich!
+Just come up with a cool idea, build a site, sell it for millions to Google and you'll be rich!

 That's not exactly the case for most people.